yuchen-lo/Proffinity/README.md

 3. complex structure data file in pdb format with filename that match the protein_id in the input list from 1.
 The structure should be inside the 'model' folder (note: do not change the folder name as the program will search for it).

 ### Outputs:
-1. the extracted features will be saved to the file with name ppi_index_extract_"username".csv where "username" is defmined by the input csv file.
+1. the extracted features will be saved to the file with name ppi_index_extract_"username".csv where "username" is defmined by the input csv file.<sub></sub>
 2. the graph connectivity file for the complex will be generated to the "raw_graphv2" folder (_note_: do not change the folder name).

 ### To run: